 Firefox’s default settings emphasize privacy, but you can customize them to provide even greater privacy.
 For example, you can fine tune which cookies and trackers you block.

 The ability to customize Firefox is further enhanced by its support for a huge range of third-party add-ons(nova janela), many of which provide excellent privacy benefits.
 Great examples include Privacy Badger(nova janela), Cookie AutoDelete(nova janela), uBlock Origin(nova janela), Decentraleyes(nova janela), and more.
-The snag here is that each add-on you use increases the uniqueness of your instance of Firefox, making you more vulnerable to fingerprinting.
+And unlike Chromium-based browsers, Mozilla has no plans (nova janela)to depreciate older (Manifest V2) extensions.

 Outside of privacy considerations, Firefox is a lightweight, fast, and fully featured modern browser that can sync your tabs, bookmarks, and browsing history across multiple platforms using end-to-end encryption.
+Unfortunately, Mozilla has recently made a number of missteps that alienated many Firefox users.
+These include:

 Chromium